solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 I therefore preferred to denote the real size of the object by directly stating the diameter of each shape.

-*) A similar treatment of Dr. Kuntze with Dr. H. Karsten's Flora Columbiae.
+*) A similar treatment of Dr. Kuntze with Dr. H. Karsten's _Flora Columbiae_.
 Until he cleanses himself of the accusation Dr. W. Joos raised against him on these criticisms, he has no right to be heard in science.

 ## Table Index